Green Walnuts: an elegantly bitter harvest

 Be aware that green walnuts produce an inky stain, so wear black or old clothing while processing, and if you don’t want to show off inky fingers for a week as a badge of honor, be sure to use gloves.

-By curing in a brine and sun-drying, green walnuts become something akin to fleshy, tart-flavored olives.
+When green walnuts are cured in a brine and sun-dried, they become something akin to fleshy, tart-flavored olives.
 Be sure to use walnuts harvested early enough that they are easy to cut through, otherwise the inner shell will not be edible.

 Pickled Green Walnuts